freerange/site/soups/weeknotes/week-403.snip.markdown

 Week 403
 ========

 Chris spent quite a bit of time this week working on getting his houseboat ready to re-launch.
-I mainly worked on our music library project in collaboration with [Hookline][].
+I mainly worked on our Music Library project in collaboration with [Hookline][].

 ### Trello

-As has become our habit of late, on Monday Chris & I met up and worked together at the [Benugo cafe at the BFI][bfi-benugo].
+On Monday, as has become our habit of late, Chris & I met up and worked together at the [Benugo cafe at the BFI][bfi-benugo].
 We've got into a good rhythm of going through our main company Trello board at the beginning of each week and picking out tasks that we want to aim to do that week.
 Although we still have a big backlog of cards, it feels as if we're much more on top of things than we have been.

 ### Virtual office